 Becoming a celebrant was always something that was of interest to me.
 Growing up in a family that is steeped in the hospitality industry and having attended many weddings, I always felt that I would love to work with couples and families to make their day that bit more special and really personal to them.
 A day that will be remembered forever.

-The training I completed with the IIOC has provided me with the accreditation and practical knowledge to make this happen.
+I have officiated over 50 ceremonies in some of the most amazing places and venues, including The Cliffs of Moher, Loop Head, Hotel Doolin, Dromoland Castle to name but a few.
 If you are interested in talking to me about your upcoming ceremony, please don’t hesitate to get in touch.
 I would love to hear from you and work with you to make the ceremony you always dreamed about a reality.

 I got married at The Armada Hotel, Spanish Point, Co.
 Clare in the summer of 2008.
 We had such fun dreaming up our unique outdoor celebration, and to see it come to fruition, with the waves crashing against the rocks and the sliver of sun smiling over us, was just perfect.